Laundry Activity for Preschoolers: Fine-motor development and water play come together in this fun clothesline activity for toddlers and preschoolers.

 I think we’ll be doing more laundry tomorrow!

-More outdoor activities for kids to check out:
+More outdoor activities for kids: